Where you can go on holiday | Check FCDO updates before you travelFind out more

 A few days in Lille will certainly get you in the mood for winter – thanks in part to its pretty Christmas market which runs for nearly six weeks.

-If you’re exploring this part of Flanders, you’ll discover that Lille is a more affordable option than its Belgian counterpart Bruges, yet it has the same delightful architecture but with a fraction of the tourists.
+If you’re exploring this part of France, you’ll discover that Lille is a more affordable option than its Belgian counterpart Bruges, yet it has the same delightful architecture but with a fraction of the tourists.

 Hop on the Eurostar or take the ferry and enjoy some of the best beer, chocolate and cheese in northern France.